sandeepmishra2016/MyScript/README.md

 # MyScript
-This is basic shell script  which anyone can use in day to day work .
+This is basic shell script  which anyone can use in day to day work to know the server health .
+It's written in  bash shell.